mike-clark-8192/xecho-win/README.md

 # xecho for Windows

 xecho is a simple command line tool that prints the arguments it receives to stderr and then exits successfully.
-I originally wrote it to help me debug problems with the often arcane command line tokenization that happens inside .bat files running under Windows's cmd.exe.
-It has also been useful troubleshooting commandlike tokenization quirks in WSL, MSYS2, Git Bash, PowerShell, and Cygwin.
+It is useful for troubleshooting command-line tokenization quirks in cmd.exe, WSL, MSYS2, Git Bash, PowerShell, and Cygwin.

 It has two usage forms: